estill01/BitBootPY/README.md

 ## Key Features
-- **Piggybacks on the BitTorrent network** \
+- **Leverages existing DHT networks** \
-Makes a special entry on the BitTorrent DHT (distributed hash table) to enable robust decentralized peer discovery for your network without the need for centralized servers.
-As long as the BitTorrent network is running, your network will be discoverable.
-Can be extended to leverage other DHTs if necessary.
+Creates a special entry on your chosen DHT (e.g., BitTorrent) to enable robust decentralized peer discovery for your network without the need for centralized servers.
+As long as that DHT network is running, your network will be discoverable.

 - **Self-Healing** \
 Enables networks to easily re-form even if all nodes go offline.